-The Department of Housing Services (DHS) was formed in 1992 to administer housing activities and programs of the County and the Housing Authority.
+The Department of Housing Services was formed in 1992 to administer housing activities and programs of the County and the Housing Authority.
 The mission of the Department of Housing Services is to provide a continuum of affordable housing options that promote community strength.
-Working in partnership with both the non-profit and the private sector, DHS combines traditional housing programs with economic opportunity to encourage self-sufficiency, skill enhancement and independence for program participants.
+Working in partnership with both the non-profit and the private sector, the department combines traditional housing programs with economic opportunity to encourage self-sufficiency, skill enhancement and independence for program participants.

 Supportive Housing Services